Where did the phrase 'mixed economy' church come from?

 The term was first used by Archbishop Rowan Williams to refer to fresh expressions and 'inherited' forms of church existing alongside each other, within the same denomination, in relationships of mutual respect and support.

-The idea of the mixed economy has strong theological roots
+The idea of the mixed economy has its roots in God.

 The mixed economy echoes the Trinity

 The Father, Son and Holy Spirit have their own identities.
 They are distinct persons.
 But they are also totally involved with each other and mutually dependent on one another - so much so that they are a single entity.

 Likewise, inherited churches and fresh expressions have their separate identities; they are different.
 But they too can be greatly involved with each as they share resources, pray for one another and rejoice in each other's strengths.
 This will allow people outside the church to say, 'They are one.'

 To me, participating in the 'mixed economy' is the act of realising our ecumenical [a biblical word] status as the wider and deeper family of God.
 Its a challenge to not forsake of assembling ourselves together and instead to take a step forward to mixing with the full sweep of that assembly, even parts of it we don't appreciate.
 When we do that [when I do that] i find myself moving away from a homogeneous corner of God's body, away from a consumer mentality that chooses people like me and people who like me, and towards something that might occasionally be uncomfortable but is a more accurate picture of this peculiar aggregation that we are called up into.